docrepair-fonts/lugrasimo-fonts/FONTLOG.md

 - Design adjustments

-17 November 2001 (v.1.01) (Brian J. Bonislawsky)

-— Minor design adjustments: reworked /W/ /w/ and /Z/ /z/

 ## Acknowledgements

 If you make modifications be sure to add your name (N), email (E), web-address (if you have one) (W) and description (D).
 This list is in alphabetical order.

+N: Adam Twardoch
+E: adam@twardoch.com
+W: www.twardoch.com
+D: Typeface & Software Designer

 N: Brian J. Bonislawsky
 E: astigma@astigmatic.com
 W: www.astigmatic.com
-D: Typeface & Software Designer
+D: Typeface & Software Designer of original source material